1948 Summer Olympics torch relay: Torch route

 While the general negotiation with other countries and the specific route were handled by the Organising Committee for the Games, the detailed organisation was delegated to a subgroup led by F.W.
 Collins.
 Due to cost implications, the extensive route conducted by the 1936 Games was ruled out.
 Instead, the simplest route from Olympia to London was to be used, going by sea to Italy and then run through Switzerland and France.
 The route was modified only when Luxembourg and Belgium both requested that the torch travel their territories.
-A longer Greek route was planned, but reduced from an expected 750 km down to 35 km due to concerns over instability in the country and a lack of security.
+A longer Greek route was planned, but reduced from an expected 750 km down to 35 km due to concerns over the civil war in the country and a lack of security.

 The torch lighting ceremony took place on 17 July 1948 in Olympia, Greece.
 As with the 1936 Summer Olympic relay, the torch relay was begun by focusing the sun's rays onto kindling using a parabolic reflector, which then lit the first torch.
 The kindling was conducted by a Girl Guide leader from Pyrgos, Elis.
 She was only chosen the previous evening due to the unsettled state of the country; the Athenian girl who was trained for the ceremony was unable to travel to Olympia.
 In a symbolic gesture, the first runner, Corporal Dimitrelis of the Greek Army, laid down his arms and removed his military uniform before taking his torch in hand.
 The kindling material for the first torch was handed over as a gift from the Chairman of the Greek Olympic Committee to Collins, for Princess Elizabeth.
 It was then run to the Greek coast at Katakolo, where at 7 pm it boarded the Greek destroyer Hastings bound for the island of Corfu.
 It stayed overnight in the city of Corfu, and boarded HMS Whitesand Bay at 1:30 pm the following day where the flame was switched to a specially equipped butane gas torch in order to ensure that there was a 48-hour lifespan available for the flame, despite the crossing only being expected to take 22 hours.